bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-overview.md

 However, both the Storefront and Server-to-Server Checkout APIs provide methods for creating a consignment that specifies the line items that should ship to a particular address.
 Creating a consignment corresponds with the actions that a shopper might take when filling out the storefront checkout page and assigning the items in their basket to their respective shipping destinations.

-A Checkout will always have one Consignment assigned to it, which is the first shipping address.
-A Consignment supports multiple shipping addresses, with each address having its own line items.
+A checkout will always have one consignment assigned to it, which is the first shipping address.
+A consignment supports multiple shipping addresses, with each address having its own line items.

 ## Order shipping addresses